 The PCI initialisation code starts by scanning PCI Bus 0.
 It tries to read the Vendor Identification and Device Identification fields for every possible PCI device in every possible PCI slot.
 When it finds an occupied slot it builds a pci_dev data structure describing the device.
 All of the pci_dev data structures built by the PCI initialisation code (including all of the PCI-PCI Bridges) are linked into a singly linked list; pci_devices .

 If the PCI device that was found was a PCI-PCI bridge then a pci_bus data structure is built and linked into the tree of pci_bus and pci_dev data structures pointed at by pci_root .
 The PCI initialisation code can tell if the PCI device is a PCI-PCI Bridge because it has a class code of 0x060400.
 The Linux kernel then configures the PCI bus on the other (downstream) side of the PCI-PCI Bridge that it has just found.
 If more PCI-PCI Bridges are found then these are also configured.
 This process is known as a depthwise algorithm; the system's PCI topology is fully mapped depthwise before searching breadthwise.
-Looking at Figure gif on page gif, Linux would configure PCI Bus 1 with its Ethernet and SCSI device before it configured the video device on PCI Bus 0.
+Looking at Figure on page , Linux would configure PCI Bus 1 with its Ethernet and SCSI device before it configured the video device on PCI Bus 0.

 As Linux searches for downstream PCI busses it must also configure the intervening PCI-PCI bridges' secondary and subordinate bus numbers.
-This is described in detail in Section gif below.
+This is described in detail in Section below.